ccnmtl/compiled3/content/articles/ux-colors.md

 ## Colors for user interface

-Looking at the palettes in map aforementioned mapping applications, blue is used to represent bodies of water, a dominant component on the map.
+Looking at the palettes in the aforementioned mapping applications, blue is used to represent bodies of water, a dominant component on the map.
 Amber or yellow indicates major roadways such as freeways and highways.
 In Google Maps, areas shaded in light yellow suggest [places of interest](https://blog.google/products/maps/discover-action-around-you-with-updated/).